tikv/importer/GOVERNANCE.md

 1. Express interest to the senior maintainers that your organization is interested in becoming a maintainer.
-Becoming a maintainer generally means that you are going to be spending substantial time (>25%) on TiKV for the foreseeable future.
+Becoming a maintainer generally means that you are going to be spending substantial time (>25%) on TiKV Importer for the foreseeable future.
 You are expected to have domain expertise and be extremely proficient in Rust.
 Ultimately your goal is to become a senior maintainer that will represent your organization.
 2. We will expect you to start contributing increasingly complicated PRs, under the guidance